 I believe that, if we are considering whether Jesus raised himself from the dead or not (in contrast to the interpretation of his raising up the new 'temple' of his body of followers), the old study still stands if I further explain the part on the use of "rise" and "raise."

-The use of "rise" [anastas, ἀναστὰς : literally "stand up"] is used for people "rising" from the dead and, as was pointed out, was used for Jesus rising [standing up] from the dead.
+The use of "rise" [anastas, ἀναστὰς: literally "stand up"] is used for people "rising" from the dead and is used here for Jesus rising [standing up] from the dead.

 Notice how the various forms of anistemi, which literally means "stand up," are understood in scripture: